MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/recipe.md

 different [descriptions](item.md#description), then processing-type Recipes can be carried out with multiple of the same Prefab as ingredients.
 However, because this will rarely be the case, processing-type Recipes with more than one of the same Prefab as ingredients should be avoided.

+### Uncraftable

+* Spreadsheet label: **Uncraftable?**
+* Class attribute: [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean) `this.uncraftable`

+This is a Boolean value indicating whether or not this Recipe can be reversed.
+If this is `true`, then the [uncraft](../commands/player_commands.md#uncraft) [command](../commands/moderator_commands.md#uncraft) can be used to convert the [product](recipe.md#products) into its [ingredients](recipe.md#ingredients).
+If this value is `false`, then the Recipe cannot be reversed.

+Note that in order for a Recipe to be uncraftable, it must be a crafting-type Recipe with only one product.
+Crafting-type Recipes with two products cannot be uncraftable.

 ### Object Tag